lbryio/lbry.com/content/news/144-Howl-with-us.md

 LBRY is kicking off #MovieTuesday with the critically acclaimed **Howl**, a biopic that brings Allen Ginsberg’s obscenity trial to surreal life with animated sequences and powerful performances from James Franco, Jon Hamm, and Jeff Daniels.

 Join us on our [Discord #general channel](http://chat.lbry.io/) when we press play at 8PM ET tonight (11/28) to watch along with the LBRY team, provide deep critical exegesis, and maybe heckle a bit.
+Use this URI in the LBRY app to watch: lbry://@LBRYmovienights#d69ccf23c948df9897d8c69624eaf11ef6131175/howl-lbry-movie-night

 See you at the movies!